corda/corda/docs/source/contributing-philosophy.rst

 Project Leadership and Maintainers
 ----------------------------------
 The leader of this project is currently `Mike Hearn <https://github.com/mikehearn>`_, who is also the Lead Platform Engineer at R3.
-The project leader will appoint maintainers of the project, to whom responsibility is delegated for merging community contributions into the code base and acting as points of contact.
+The project leader appoints the project's Community Maintainers, who are responsible for merging community contributions into the code base and acting as points of contact.

-In addition to the project lead and maintainer(s), developers employed by R3 who have passed our technical interview process have commit privileges to the repo.
+In addition to the project leader and community maintainer(s), developers employed by R3 who have passed our technical interview process have commit privileges to the repo.
 All R3 contributions undergo peer review, which is documented in public in GitHub, before they can be merged; they are held to the same standard as all other contributions.
-The community is encouraged both to observe and participate in this `review process <https://github.com/corda/corda/pulls>`_.
+The community is encouraged both to observe and participate in this
+`review process <https://github.com/corda/corda/pulls>`_.

 .. _community-maintainers: